This Website is not fully compatible with Internet Explorer.

 If, as George Box famously claimed, all models are wrong, then the decision to use model predictions to support any decision is a judgement under uncertainty.
 The uncertainty is epistemic in nature, we don’t know how wrong (inaccurate) model predictions are.
 To tackle this uncertainty, we need to learn more about the model and it’s predictions.
 But what do we need to learn, and how much learning is needed before we are able to accept the use of modeling and simulations in our decision making process?

-In this presentation, we consider how to establish the use of model predictions as a means of compliance when dealing with system qualification and certification requirements.
+In this presentation, we considered how to establish the use of model predictions as a means of compliance when dealing with system qualification and certification requirements.
 The decision to use a model for such purposes is one with high consequence.
 There is potential for large delays, high cost and even risk to life if the decision is wrong.
-We pose the question of acceptance as one of trust, and by considering the many dimensions of trust show how different approaches to tools, processes and people are necessary to build the confidence and credibility required to use model predictions for high-consequence decisions.
+We asked the question of acceptance as one of trust, and by considering the many dimensions of trust show how different approaches to tools, processes and people are necessary to build the confidence and credibility required to use model predictions for high-consequence decisions.

 Certification By Simulation